Dixieland (film): Production

 On November 5, 2014, it was announced Faith Hill, Chris Zylka, Riley Keough, RJ Mitte, Spencer Lofranco, Brad Carter, and Steve Earle had all been cast in the film.

+Reception

 Release

 The film had its world premiere at the Tribeca Film Festival on April 19, 2015.
 Shortly after it was announced IFC Films had acquired distribution rights to the film.
 The film was released in a limited release and through video on demand on December 11, 2015.

+Critical response

+On Rotten Tomatoes, it has a rating of 20%.